Glossary term

 The Bottom Line

 A 529 plan is a tax-advantaged savings plan designed to help families save for qualified education expenses.
-It matters because it combines goal-based saving with favorable tax treatment for qualified withdrawals, making it one of the most important account types in college-savings planning.
+It combines goal-based saving with favorable tax treatment for qualified withdrawals, making it one of the most important account types in college-savings planning.